IamYordan94/Wordgrind/replit.md

 ## Overview

-Progressive Wordle Grind is a web-based word puzzle game inspired by Wordle that challenges players to discover all possible words starting from 2-letter combinations and progressively advancing to longer words.
+Progressive Wordle Grind is a web-based word puzzle game inspired by Wordle that challenges players to discover all possible words starting from 2-letter combinations and progressively advancing through 9-letter words.
 Unlike traditional Wordle where players guess a single daily word, this game requires players to find every valid word of a given length before unlocking the next level.
-The game features a progression system where completing all 2-letter words unlocks 3-letter words, and so on, creating an engaging "grind" experience with clear advancement milestones.
+The game features a comprehensive progression system spanning 8 levels (2-letter through 9-letter words) with over 100,000+ words total, creating an engaging "grind" experience with clear advancement milestones.

 ## User Preferences